bruno-ah-um/coding-with-qiskit-2/README.md

-# -coding-with-qiskit-2
-Material for Coding with Qiskit 2.x
+The notebooks used in Coding with Qiskit 1.x on the Qiskit YouTube channel.
+But running on Qiskit 2.